wkgcass/vproxy/doc/how-to-use.md

 To create a tcp loadbalancer, you can:

-1. start the application via `net.cassite.vproxy.app.Main`
+1. start the application via `vproxy.app.Main`
 2. type in the following commands or run from the redis-cli:
 3. `add server-groups sgs0`
     which creates a serverGroups named `sgs0`.
 The serverGroups is a resource that contains multiple server groups.